 Individuals: £40 per session (50 minutes). (£45 as from January 2018)

 Some concessions are available.

-The first session will be charged at £20 (£30 for couples) to give us an opportunity to meet one another before you make any further financial commitment to working with me.
+The first session will give us an opportunity to meet one another before you make any further financial commitment to working with me.
 After this I can offer you a fixed number of sessions or a longer-term arrangement, either of which can be reviewed as time goes on.